electrickite/envscale/README.md

     envscale COMMAND [ARG]...

-Sets several HiDPI scaling variables in the process environment then execs COMMAND.
-Any additional arguments are passed directly to COMMAND.
+Sets several HiDPI scaling variables in the process environment then execs `COMMAND`.
+Any additional arguments are passed directly to `COMMAND`.

 ### Environment